-Valentine’s Day is not the only day where the town is dressed in red decorations!
-If you’ve been to Chinatown recently, you would be greeted by a sea of beautiful red lanterns lined the streets in readiness for Chinese New Year (or CNY) also known as Lunar New Year to be politically correct!
+Valentine’s Day is not the only day when the town is dressed in red decorations!
+If you’ve been to Chinatown recently, you would be greeted by a sea of beautiful red lanterns lining the streets in readiness for Chinese New Year (or CNY) also known as Lunar New Year to be politically correct!
 But who wants to be political here?!
-As far as annual holidays and festivities are concern, Chinese New Year is the most significant festive season to me.
+As far as annual holidays and festivities are concerned, the Chinese New Year is the most significant festive season for me.
 Undoubtedly it is because of my heritage and culture.
-This is the equivalent to Christmas in the Western culture.
-Certainly a time for all the family members to come together and reunite to celebrate the new year.
+This is the equivalent of Christmas in Western culture.
+Certainly, a time for all the family members to come together and reunite to celebrate the new year.
 Unfortunately, this year we are unable to go back to Australia or Beijing to spend it with family.
-So I am dedicated this post to reminisce what celebrating Chinese New Year is all about when I was growing up.
+So I am dedicating this post to reminiscing about what celebrating Chinese New Year is all about when I was growing up.

-Not only does it involve sumptuous feasts and delicious food, there are also many traditional rituals and customs that take place as part of the festivities and celebration.
-Since Chinese are all about auspicious colloquials, positive omans and good feng shui, it is a very important the rituals are followed to ensure that the new year will bring good fortunes and prosperities to the household.
+Not only does it involve sumptuous feasts and delicious food, but there are also many traditional rituals and customs that take place as part of the festivities and celebrations.
+Since the Chinese are all about auspicious colloquial, positive omans and good feng shui, it is very important the rituals are followed to ensure that the new year will bring good fortune and prosperities to the household.
 Have I also mentioned that we are pretty superstitious?!

-Just like Christmas, there are a list of to do’s and series of activities that need take place in the lead up to the new year such as shopping for food, stocking up on trinkets, lanterns and red banners to decorate the house, prepare auspicious gifts for visiting guests (usually in the form of fruits or sweets), nibblies and sweets for the house… and the list goes on…
+Just like Christmas, there is a list of to-do’s and a series of activities that need to take place in the lead-up to the new year such as shopping for food, stocking up on trinkets, lanterns and red banners to decorate the house, preparing auspicious gifts for visiting guests (usually in the form of fruits or sweets), nibblies and sweets for the house… and the list goes on…

-However the most important activity in the lead up is a top-down-bottom-up spring cleaning of the house.
-Needless to say this is my least favourite part!
-When I say top-down-bottom-up cleaning, I really mean strip the house clean.
-From sweeping to mopping, to scrubbing the windows, washing the curtains, to tidying up and getting rid of unused items!
+However, the most important activity in the lead-up is a top-down-bottom-up spring cleaning of the house.
+Needless to say, this is my least favourite part!
+When I say top-down-bottom-up cleaning, I really mean stripping the house clean.
+From sweeping to mopping to scrubbing the windows, washing the curtains, to tidying up and getting rid of unused items!

 There is a reason for this… and no, it’s not because we don’t clean our house throughout the year!
 It is because this symbolises “sweeping away” and “ridding off” all the bad luck or unwanted encounters from the past year to make room for new luck & good fortunes to enter.